metayeti/YABS.js/HOWTO.md

 This example demonstrates a basic HTML5 platformer game built on the [myst.js](https://github.com/metayeti/myst.js) engine.

 The build demonstrates a typical game development scenario.
-The build accomplishes the following:
+It accomplishes the following:
 - Strips any debug-related code out of the release build
 - Bundles all scripts into one minified output and attaches a header with copyright and version info
 - Strips files we don't not need in release (files in `dev/` in this example)